columbia/dvh-asplos-ae/README.md

 * Reboot

 ## QEMU Setup
+This needs to be done on bare-metal machine and virtual machines, not on a separate machine.

 ### QEMU branches (TBD for L1~L3)
 | Virtualization Level       | Baseline, passthrough, and  DVH-VP  | DVH for L2| DVH for L3 |
 | -------------              |------------ | ----------------| --------------- |